-This week’s article was co-authored with Alisha N. Sullivan and Emily A. Zaklukiewicz who are members of Robinson+Cole’s Labor, Employment, Benefits + Immigration Groups.
+This week’s article was co-authored by Emily A. Zaklukiewicz who is a member of Robinson+Cole’s Labor, Employment, Benefits + Immigration Groups.

 Although millions of people in the United States have been vaccinated since COVID-19 vaccine distribution began in December 2020, a large percentage of the population still remains unvaccinated.
 Many lawmakers and companies are brainstorming ways to remove barriers to individuals obtaining the vaccine, especially frontline workers who remain at a higher risk of COVID-19 exposure and infection.
 One such barrier is the time away from work that may be required to obtain the vaccination and the risk that the time will be unpaid.
 Many employers, including manufacturers, are questioning whether they must, or should, provide employees with paid time off for time spent related to obtaining the COVID-19 vaccine.